vipinvkmenon/terraform-exporter-btp/DEVELOPER-GUIDE.md

 ## Debug the CLI

-We provide a configuration for debugging the btptfexport commands in VS Code.
+We provide a configuration for debugging the btptf commands in VS Code.
 The configuration is available in the `.vscode` directory as `launch.json`

-Here is an example on how to debug the command `btptfexport resource all`:
+Here is an example on how to debug the command `btptf resource all`:

 1. Set a breakpoint in the file `cmd/exportAll.go` in the run section of the command: